-(a) To adjust for wider flange widths, use additional washers inside as required.
-Equal numbers of washers should be used at each of (a) To adjust for wider riange widths, use additional washers inside as a cross pin.

-(b) Gap between drop lugs shall be less than half of the beam width. cross pin.
+- ASMENORANDOC.
+COM.
+Citck to (a) To adjust for wider flange widths, use additional washers inside as required.
+Equal numbers of washers should be used at each cross pin.(b) Gap between drop lugs shall be less than half of the beam width.